Many beginner level language students have the misconception that German is an almost impossible language to learn.

-Through regular exposure to the language, you’ll start to recognize these patterns and applying them will become much easier.
+Through regular exposure to the language, you’ll start to recognise these patterns and applying them will become much easier.

 Although some aspects of German, such as the ones we’ve looked at in this post, may seem difficult, once you break the language down, it’s not actually that hard.

-Thanks to regular patterns and easily recognizable rules, German grammar can be very straightforward.
+Thanks to regular patterns and easily recognisable rules, German grammar can be very straightforward.